QasimAnjum/ChemE485-Final-Project-Team-A9/README.md

 ![](/CumeneReaction2.png)

 These are the given reaction kinetics for the Cumene production reactions.
 We plan to simulate the reaction in a level 2 RPlug reactor, because we believe this to be the closest simulation of a packed bed reactor.
+As part of our investigation, we plan to test both co-current and counter-current conditions with the thermal cooling fluid being process water(U = 100 W/m^2K).
+The overall size of reactor will be calculated based off of an initial heat duty estimate based off of an energy balance of around our reactor.
+Below is an equation we can use to estimate the initial size of our reactor.
+                            Q = UA*DeltaLogmean
+We will adjust as necessary as we progress through our investigation, testing different conditions that will result in different net heat duties.

 4. A suggested thermodynamics package and any extra information that needs to be gathered for the simulation